-Note that the kickstart file does not support more then one Network Interface Card (NIC).
-For computers with multiple NICs, the additional NICs will need to be configured via a post install script.
+NOTE: The RHEL kickstart file does not support a mechanism for configuring more then one Network Interface Card (NIC) during an unattended installation.
+For computers with multiple NICs, the additional

+NICs will need to be configured via a post install script.
 Here is an example of how a second Ethernet card ("eth1") could be configured:

 '''

-FILE=/mnt/sysimage/etc/sysconfig/network-scripts/ifcfg-eth1
+FILE=/mnt/sysimage/etc/sysconfig/network-scripts/ifcfg-ethl

 echo <<EOF > $FILE

 BOOTPROTO=static

 IPADDR=9.44.55.66

-'''

-'''

 NETMASK=255.255.240.0

 NETWORK=9.44.48.0

 ONBOOT=yes

 EOF

 '''

-Note that this is for static IP setups.
-If you are using DHCP, set "BOOTPROTO=dhcp", and do not specify the IPADDR, NETMASK, and NETWORK keywords.
+NOTE: This example is for target machines that will be using a static IP setups.
+If the NIC is being configured via DHCP, then set "BOOTPROTO=dhcp", and do not specify the IPADDR, NETMASK, and NETWORK keywords.
 When done modifying the kickstart file, put it in the directory on the NFS server created in Step 2.